 The name “bearded dragon” refers to the “beard” of the lizard, the underside of the throat which turns black if they are stressed or see a potential rival or predator.
 Members of this family live in the arid, rocky, semi-desert regions and dry open woodlands of Australia.

-They are adept climbers and spend most of their time on branches and in bushes, and can also be found living hear human habitation.
+They are adept climbers and spend most of their time on branches and in bushes, and can also be found living near human habitation.
 Pogona species bask on rocks and exposed branches in the mornings and afternoons.
 They are found throughout Australia.

 Several species of this genus, especially the central bearded dragon (Pogona vitticeps), are often kept as pets or exhibited in zoos due to their hardy nature and easy care in comparison to other exotic reptiles.

 The genus is in the subfamily Agaminae of the family Agamidae.
 Part of the Lizard family, their characteristics include broad, triangular heads and flattened bodies with spiny scales arranged in rows and clusters.
-These are found on the throat, which can be expanded when threatened, and at the back of the head.
+These are found on the throat, which can be expanded when threatened and at the back of the head.
 These spiny scales are used to scare off predators, yet they are not very sharp.

 Bearded dragons display a hand-waving gesture to show submission, and a head-bobbing display to show dominance between dragons.
 They have the ability to change color during rivalry challenges between males, in response to ambient temperature changes such as turning black to absorb heat, and other stimuli.